yunjae2/latte/README.md

     After writing a test script, you can run the test in the `RUN` tab.
     The output of the test, which is the k6 standard output, is displayed at the `RUN` tab.
     When the testing is done, the latency distribution of the test is recorded and provided through the `HISTORY` tab.
+    For performance reasons, only a single test can be run at a time.

 ## Architecture